 NASA’s Solar System Exploration Research Virtual Institute takes great pride in the annual student poster competition.
 The Student Poster Competition provides motivation, encouragement, and most of all, recognition to the most promising scientists of the future.
 Students presented posters at the Exploration Science Forum, held June 26-28, 2018 at Ames Research Center, Moffett Field, CA.

 The contest was very competitive with high-quality submissions.
 Selection criteria included the originality of the research, quality and clarity of the presentation—including accessibility to the non-expert, and impact to science and exploration.
 1st, 2nd and 3rd place winners and honorable mention receive a $1000 travel grant.
 Selections were made by votes of a committee of scientists and SSERVI management.

 The 2018 NASA Exploration Science Forum Student Poster Competition winners were:

-First place was awarded to Macey Sanford for the poster “Standoff Time-Resolved Raman and Fluorescence Spectrometer for a Lunar Lander.”
+First place was awarded to Macey Sandford for the poster “Standoff Time-Resolved Raman and Fluorescence Spectrometer for a Lunar Lander.”

 2nd place was awarded to Zach Ulibarri for the poster “On the generation and detectability of organic chemistry in hypervelocity impact ice spectra.”